WinsDominoes/AnarchyEssentialsRewritten/README.md

 # /howto command
 howto:
     - "1.
-Nothing 2.
-Nothing 3.
-Nothing 4.
-Nothing"

-# /shit command, which will kill the player then display the message
+Fuck off, 2.
+Kys, 3.
+Get the fuck outta here, 4.
+Get your ass outta here, 5.
+Leave"

+# /shit command
 shit:
     - "1.
 Dont ask for help, 2.
 Help Yourself"

+# /tpa command for vanilla servers
+tpa:
+    - "You think that would work?
+In your dreams"

+# /home for you to troll people with
+home:
+    - "You aint getting that command aren't ya"

+# /sethome
+sethome:
+    - "Ahhhhh ok, you tryna set your home?
+Get the hell outta here"
 ```